-inten the (transformed) intensities associated with beads on an array. probeIDs the probe identities associated with those beads (i.e. indicating which beads are of which sort) wts weights indicating any beads to be masked in calculations.
-A Neighbours matrix such as that generated by generateNeighbours.
-Comneighbours pulsory - the function will no longer generate this for you. Ε Numerical vector - The error image to use.
-Optional - if left blank, it will be computed, using generateE using bgfilter = "median".
-Specify a cut-off for outliers (e.g. as n median absolute deviations (MADs) from n the median).
+neighbours A Neighbours matrix such as that generated by generateNeighbours.
+Compulsory - the function will no longer generate this for you. Е Numerical vector - The error image to use.
+Optional - if left blank, it will be computed, using generateE using bgfilter = "median". n Specify a cut-off for outliers (e.g. as n median absolute deviations (MADs) from the median).
 The default value is 3 compact Vector - Optional.
-BeadIDs of beads in compact defects to remove from the analysis. sig Numerical - Significance level of binomial test. invasions Integer - Number of invasions to use to find the kernel (see below). cutoff Integer - Size a cluster must be to be labelled a diffuse defect. cinvasions Integer - Number of invasions used when closing the image.
-Logical - If TRUE, then we analyse positive and negative outliers separately, twotail and then combine the diffuse defect images at the end. einvasions Integer - Number of invasions used when forming the error image E.
+BeadIDs of beads in compact defects to remove from the analysis. sig Numerical - Significance level of binomial test. invasions Integer - Number of invasions to use to find the kernel (see below). cutoff Integer - Size a cluster must be to be labelled a diffuse defect. cinvasions Integer - Number of invasions used when closing the image. twotail Logical - If TRUE, then we analyse positive and negative outliers separately, and then combine the diffuse defect images at the end. einvasions Integer - Number of invasions used when forming the error image E. outlierFun the choice of outlier calling function to use.
+Additional arguments to be passed to outmeth.